6 Magical Luxury Hotels in Mexico City: The Best 5-Star Hotels Mexico City

 Each of the properties covered below is committed to offering exceptional customer service.
 From full-service concierges to plush linens and beautifully designed spaces, each of these properties will make you feel pampered and comfortable.

-As you’ll notice, Mexico City’s luxury hotels are situated in two parts of the city: Polanco and Reforma.
+You’ll notice that Mexico City’s luxury hotels are located in two distinct areas: Polanco and Reforma.
 Below, we’ll break down each of these neighborhoods to help you decide which location is right for you.

 We’ll also outline the unique features of each 5-star hotel listed to help you select the perfect place for your stay in Mexico City.